-- 1) If you are operating via operating tools (e.g. FieldCare), the "Language" parameter is located under "Setup ri you are operating via operating tools (e.g. FieldCare), the Language parameter is located under Setup

-→ Advanced setup → Display"
+- 1) If operating via operating tools (e.g. FieldCare), the "Language" parameter is located under "Setup \rightarrow Advanced setup → Display"

-Only if operating via an FDT/DTM system

-Only available if operating via the local display

-Only available if operating via DeviceCare or FieldCare

-When you call up the "Expert" menu, you are always asked for an access code.
-If a customer-specific access - 2) - 3) - 4) 5) code has not been defined, "0000" must be entered.
+Only if operating via an FDT/DTM system only available with local operation - 2) - 3) - 4) 5) only available if operating via DeviceCare or FieldCare On entering the "Expert" menu, an access code is always requested.
+If a customer specific access code has not been defined, "0000" has to be entered.